Series: Laurel and Hardy feature

 70% COMPLETE...
 TO BE CONTINUED....

-•Anita Garvin appears in a small role as a tradesman's wife in the film.
-This was at the insistence of close friend Stan Laurel, who enticed Garvin to come out of retirement for this picture.
+• Anita Garvin appears in a small role as a tradesman's wife in the film.
+This was at the insistence of close friend Stan Laurel, who enticed her to sign up for this picture.

 -The word 'Spitzenberger' is seen above the wording, which would indicate the scene is set in neighbouring country Germany.

-•Ollie asks Stan to see if the rope bridge is safe to hold them both.
+• Ollie asks Stan to see if the rope bridge is safe to hold them both.
 Stan runs across the bridge and back.
-All this actually proves is that it could hold his weight.
+All this actually proves is that it could hold Stan's weight.
 The fact the bridge does hold the weight of two men and a piano is purely co-incidental in terms of answering Ollie's question.

 |Walter Woolf King